kate-skorija/Pierre.Solution/README.md

 4. Within the project, navigate to the Factory directory, and type `dotnet restore`, then `dotnet build`.

-5. Return to your terminal for the Factory directory, and enter `dotnet ef migrations add Initial`.
-If there is an `Unable to resolve project` error, ensure you are in the correct directory, Factory.
-A Migrations folder should automatically generate in the Factory directory.

-6. After the initial migration is complete, run the command `dotnet ef database update`.
-This will create a `kate_skorija` database in MySql Workbench.
+5. After the build is complete, run the command `dotnet ef database update`.
+This will create a `bakery` database in MySql Workbench.
 Open or refresh MySql Workbench and confirm that the new database has been created.

 7. Type `dotnet run` into the terminal.
 Click on the provided local host link in the terminal to view the web application in your browser.

+Note: If the application is not letting you login after registering an account, try opening the local host in a private browsing window.

 ## Known Bugs